dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 ```bash
 aws eks associate-access-policy --principal-arn ... --policy-arn .../AmazonEKSClusterAdminPolicy --access-scope type=cluster
 ```

+> [!NOTE]
-That command actually attaches the created admin policy to the entry, and says "this principal can do everything across the entire cluster."
+> That command actually attaches the created admin policy to the entry, and says "this principal can do everything across the entire cluster."
-Therefore this policy authorization is a two-step process:
+> Therefore this policy authorization is a two-step process:
 1. Create the entry (who).
 2. Then associate a policy (what they can do).
 *Same pattern as normal AWS IAM where you create a user first, and then attach policies to them after.*